 A delicious & Moist Caramac Cake with a Dark Chocolate Drip and even more Caramac!

-But anyway.
-Honestly, I have been waiting to post this cake for so long, and I really hope you guys like it.
-I based the buttercream frosting recipe on the Caramac Cupcakes frosting recipe – it worked so well for that, I decided to just double it and you have this one.
-I find that its the perfect ratio of flavour, not too much that the frosting can’t fold itself, but enough so that you can taste it.
+I find that it’s the perfect ratio of flavour, not too much that the frosting can’t fold itself, but enough so that you can taste it.
 So many people have mentioned that Caramac doesn’t taste like it used to, and I can’t comment on that as I’ve only eaten it recently.. but I must say, this is delicious.

 Caramac Buttercream Frosting